rethread-studio/algorithmic-art-course/README.md

 - perform algorithmic art for live coding

 ## Prerequisites
 - know how to program in one language at least (Rust, Javascript, Java, Python).
 The fundamentals of programming for arts are introduced by [Daniel Shiffman](https://thecodingtrain.com/).
+- knowledge of Git
 - enjoy writing and executing code
 - have a strong interest in graphics and visual arts